iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

 ### Matching Conditions

 In order to trigger an execution, a deal must be registered by the iExec Clerk.
 Deals are produced when orders are successfully matched by the clerk.
-A matching requires 3 or 4 orders depending on the requester requirements, the dataset order is optional.
+A match requires 3 or 4 orders depending on the requester requirements, the dataset order is optional.

 Orders compatibility required: